 Things you need to know when trading:

 - Spread: It is the difference between buying and selling prices for a crypto.
 When you want long position you start trading at the “buy” price which is usually above market price.
 If you wish to open short position, you start trading at the “sell” price.
+Check this handla med bitcoin article that gives comprehensive information about investing in bitcoin, trading bitcoin, best place to buy bitcoin and how to buy bitcoin.
+You also have to keep in mind a few important factors when looking for a broker.
+The article guides on those factors.

 - Lots: This refers top batches of tokens for standardizing trade sizes.
 Since cryptos are volatile, a lot is typically small.
 But there are cryptos that trade in bigger lots.